totorogendut/fundme/README.md

 #### Using Fundme.js in the browser

 Fundme.js is designed to be fully tree-shakeable library thus it has quite a weird way to use in the browser than normal library.
-It needs to use IIFE (Immediately Invoke Function E) to get exported function that normally use in brackets when importing it with ES Module.
+It needs to use IIFE (Immediately Invoked Function Expression) to get exported function that normally use in brackets when importing it with ES Module.

 ```html
 <script src="/dist/fundme-iife.min.js"></script>